borela/naomi/CONTRIBUTING.md

         scope: variable.php
         pop: true

-Basicly, the `main` context will try to match the beginning of the parameters list and if found, push the `parameters` context.
+The `main` context will try to match the beginning of the parameters list and if found, push the `parameters` context.
 The `parameters` context is a loop that will first check for the end of the list and then try to match the type followed by the variable.